codingbbq/codingbbq.github.io/_posts/2019-03-19-String-HackerRank.markdown

 ```

+---

 ### Pangram - HackerRank problem

 2. [Pangram problem](https://www.hackerrank.com/challenges/pangrams/problem)

 *A sentance is a Pangram if it contains every letter of the Alphabet.*
 I used below logic to get around the solution

 1. Remove all the white spaces from the sentence using the regular expression.
-(I had to google :|)
+(I had to google)
 2. `split` the output string to form an array.
 3. Use the `.map` method and convert all the alphabets to lower case.
 4. We then run through the final array and search if the alphabet is present in the placeholder object.